Ellestial/100-days-of-code/r1-log.md

   * Array errors return -1 usually because they take an item's length - 1 in order to be able to grab the first index of an array if needed, so if that length is 0 then all that is left is the -1.
 Mind blown.
 Been wondering about this.

 ## Day 37: April 10, 2019

 **Today's Progress**: Began Javascript 30 - Day 8.

 **Thoughts**: I don't remember doing this lesson a year or so ago when I first started the JavaScript 30 challenge.
 I therefore don't remember anything about canvas, so I spent today familiarizing myself with some pieces.
 I got the project to create a line that changes color and width when you click and move the mouse...but the color and stroke width change for the entire line instead of just for the parts it should affect.

+**Project Summary**: Using canvas, make it so when you click and drag the mouse around, a rainbow line follows the cursor with differing thicknesses.

+## Day 38: April 11, 2019

+**Today's Progress**: Completed JavaScript 30 - Day 8.

+**Thoughts**: This went much better than I expected.
+I misinterpreted the challenge, so I actually made something a bit more complex, where the speed you move your mouse determines the thickness of a rainbow line that appears.
+My biggest issues were:
+ * I originally used rgb to change the color, but that proved incredibly difficult to get a rainbow effect.
+I then switched to hsl after Wes Bos mentioned it.
+ * I needed to move the ctx.beginPath() and ctx.moveTo(x, y) to within the drawPath() function instead of the startPath() function.
+Wes Bos actually didn't even mention this, and I had somehow gotten that in a weird place on my own.
+I was trying some crazy solutions to make it so the entire line didn't change color, such as using a gradient (which didn't work).
+Fixed!

+ ## Day 39: April 12, 2019

+ **Today's Progress**: Watched JavaScript 30 - Day 9 and started Day 10's project.

+ **Thoughts**: Day 9 consisted of some developer tools tips, so there was no challenge there.
+I got extremely tired today for some reason, so I struggled with getting started on Day 10's project.
+Also, I forgot to push my day 38 notes/code yesterday, so I'm pushing it along with today's.

+ **Project Summary**: Allow a user to press a checkbox, hold down shift, press another checkbox, and have all the checkboxes between point A and point B check off.